lallaria/Archipelago/worlds/ss/docs/setup_en.md

             - The settings string will be the "permalink" in the spoiler log file.
         - If you paste in a settings string, it is significantly quicker and it will include all of the starting items and excluded locations from the seed.
 - Archipelago Universal Tracker
+    - It is recommended that you hide excluded locations in the tracker, as they will all appear as sphere 0 checks.
+    - Don't worry, these locations will always contain junk items.

 **Other useful tools:**
 - [Skyward Sword Randomizer Location Guide](https://docs.google.com/document/d/1F8AmQccCvtblnRhw_kEAVTME_xX1-O_9Ln16TVDPx6w/edit?tab=t.0#heading=h.9bzfdyr09f0y)